thomass171/tcp-22/README.md

 Other async operations that are of interest to the app (like bundle loading) are capsuled in AbstractSceneRunner, that cares for a consistent program flow by executing all pending callbacks while preparing a frame.

+## Java Language Level
+Changed from Java 8 to Java 11 in January 24 due to ClassCastExceptions in java.nio.(Byte)Buffer flip() and clear().
+There was a kind of breaking change in the API after Java 8.
+Still needs care about Java 9 limitation for C# conversion.